 I think the ultimate partnership between client and vendor comes when they plan that process together, discuss potential risks and trust each other enough to say “Can we talk about risks ahead of time?”

-So it’s all about honest communication?
+So it’s all about honest communication and translation management?

 Inna: Yes.
 I think it’s all about honest communication and transparency on both sides.